ELFREELAND/string_instrument/README.md

 ![image](example_graphs/p0_n.png)

 Alternatively, instead of pulling and releasing the string, we can quickly strike it.
 This is a common technique among bass players, both upright and electric; and it's also the mechanism behind the sound of a piano.
-This condition can be modelled by zero initial displacement, but a local spike in initial velocity:
+This condition can be modeled by zero initial displacement, but a local spike in initial velocity:

 ![image](example_graphs/p0_h.png)